Recovery from Birth

 Iron

-If you have been eating a nourishing diet (see my Your Pregnancy Nutrition Guide: What to eat when you are pregnant) and supporting this with a good-quality Pregnancy supplement you will find your iron levels remain good (unless you were iron-deficient prior to pregnancy but unaware of this).
+If you have been eating a nourishing diet (see my Your Pregnancy Nutrition Guide: What to eat when you are pregnant) and supporting this with a good-quality Pregnancy supplement you will find your iron levels should remain good (unless you were iron-deficient prior to pregnancy but unaware of this).

 However, the birth process can cause a loss of blood and a need to replenish your stores.
-Be mindful of eating plenty of iron-rich foods daily, such as wilted spinach, red meat and lentils, as well as good sources of vitamin C, which increases the absorption of iron and wound-healing after the birth.
+Be mindful of eating plenty of iron-rich foods daily.

 Your body’s ability to use iron is also influenced by your levels of healthy bacteria so eating foods that support this or taking a month’s course of probiotics can help.